 Prior to these UCD courses, I had minimal previous experience with the programming language Python or Data Analysis tools such as data visualisation.
 Due to this I knew a substantial portion of time during this project would be dedicated to investigating, understanding, and testing elements of functionality, as well as figuring out different implementations to try better understanding how the code was operating and what I thought would be the best solution to each bullet point set out by UCD.

-Due to this for my use case I chose IMDB Movies Dataset and Dataset.
+Due to this for my use case I chose IMDB Movies Dataset and Netflix Movies and TV Shows Dataset.
 I chose these datasets as I knew there would be so many new concepts and new functionality to understand that my dataset should be from a topic that I am extremely familiar with.
 Using this dataset allowed me to focus on the coding and functionality aspects of the project more and did not impede me in having to wrap my head around aspects of the dataset due to not understanding the content.

 Dataset